Winter Olympic Games: 2002 to 2022

 The first gold medal of the Games was won by Therese Johaug of Norway in the women's skiathlon.
 Johaug had been excluded from the 2018 Winter Olympics in a controversial decision after having used a banned cream for sunburned lips.
 She went on to also win the women's 10 km and 30 km cross-country distances.
 In the women's snowboard cross, Lindsey Jacobellis of the United States won the gold, having lost the gold 16 years earlier at the 2006 Winter Olympics in Torino due to a brutal fall.
 On the ice, the Netherlands dominated with a total of six gold medals and Irene Schouten winning the women's mass start, 3,000m and 5,000m distances.
 Nils van der Poel of Sweden won the men's 5,000m and 10,000m distances, setting new Olympic records in both distances.
-Kamila Valieva of Russia was allowed to compete in the women's figure skating in spite of a failed doping test in December 2021.
+Kamila Valieva of Russia was allowed to compete in the women's figure skating despite a failed doping test in December 2021.
 She failed, however, to win an individual medal after falling in her final routine.
-Russia's team gold medal remains in limbo to this day, pending investigation into Valieva's positive drug test.
-Finland claimed its first ice hockey gold ever, having beaten the Russian Olympic Committee in the men's final on the last day of the Games.
+Russia's team gold medal remained in limbo for two years, pending investigation into Valieva's positive drug test, before the Court of Arbitration for Sport (CAS) disqualified Valieva for four years retroactive to 25 December 2021, leading the ISU to re-allocate the medals, upgrading the United States to gold and Japan to silver while downgrading the ROC to bronze.
+Finland claimed its first ice hockey gold, having beaten the Russian Olympic Committee in the men's final on the last day of the Games.

 Norway was first in the overall medal standings, claiming 37 medals in total and 16 gold medals, the highest number of gold medals of any country in a single Winter Olympics.
-This was the ninth time Norway claimed the highest number of gold medals in the Winter Games.
+This was the ninth time Norway claimed the highest number of gold medals at the Winter Games.

 Future

-The 2026 Winter Olympics will be in Milan-Cortina d'Ampezzo, Italy and take place between 6 and 22 February 2026.
-The 2030 Winter Olympics will be in either Salt Lake City, United States or Sapporo, Japan and take place between 8 and 24 February 2030.
+The 2026 Winter Olympics will be held in Milan-Cortina d'Ampezzo, Italy, and take place between 6 and 22 February 2026.
+At the 142nd IOC Session in July 2024, it was confirmed that the 2030 Winter Olympics will be hosted by France in the French Alps.
+The 2034 Winter Olympics was also awarded to be hosted by the United States in Salt Lake City, Utah, previous host of the 2002 Olympics.